samwessley/samwessley.github.io/_posts/2021-07-26-biking-through-madison.md

 image: /assets/images/IMG_4803.jpg
 ---

 I spent my last summer in Madison, Wisconsin biking a lot.
-Despite having spent the last four years in Madison, the past year was my first with a bike, so I've been exploring the many paved trails that extend from downtown into the surrounding suburbs and prairies.
+Despite having spent the past four years in Madison, this past year was my first with a bike, so I've been exploring the many paved trails that extend from downtown into the surrounding suburbs and prairies.
 Madison is known for its cycling trails and hospitality to bikers, but as a bikeless undergraduate I never understood why.
 Before getting a bike last year I was constrained to wherever I could walk downtown, most streets of which are quite busy and not particularly inviting to ride a bike on.
 There is one commuter path that runs through the city along an old railroad line, but it wasn't until this year that I realized it's actually outside of town where Madison's bike-friendliness shines.

 ![](/assets/images/IMG_4803.jpg)